camila314/CacaoSDK/README.md

 ### Cacao

-For Cacao, all class variables are accessed via functions and prefixed with an underscore, e.g `GameManager::sharedState()._playLayer()`.
+For Cacao, (almost) all class variables are accessed via functions and prefixed with an underscore, e.g `GameManager::sharedState()._playLayer()`.
 You can find a full list of these inside the cc_defs.hpp header file

 For a full list of helper functions, look at the Cacao.hpp header file.